vincent8264/car-brand-recog/README.md

 ## Details
 ### Basic struture

 The system uses three models in two steps.
 The first step uses a Retinanet model with pre-trained parameters that detects cars in the input image.
-The second step predicts the brands of the cars detected in the image, using ensembling of the two other prediction models, a fine-tuned CNN and a transfer-learned efficientnet model.
+The second step predicts the brands of the cars detected in the image, using ensembling of the two other classification models, a fine-tuned CNN and a transfer-learned efficientnet model.

 The models are trained to predict 16 common car brands below: